 The club usually provides a lunch at nominal cost.
 The emphasis for Day Mens Club is on fun and fellowship.
 This is a great way to quickly meet and get to know other curlers in the club.

-During the year, the Day Mens Program put on two in-house bonspiels which usually take place on Fridays.
-Curlers sign up individually and are assigned to a team who compete in two games that day.
+During the year, the Day Mens Program puts on two in-house bonspiels which usually take place on Fridays.
+Curlers sign up individually and are assigned to a team who compete in three 4 end games that day.
 Lunch is provided and the cost to participate in these events is very reasonable.

 Monday is devoted to the Day Mens Senior Flight program.
-Players must be 50 yrs or older.
+Players must be 50 years or older.
 Thirty two to thirty six teams are formed or selected at the start of the year and compete through the season in four flights of approx. eight teams.
 Flight curling runs through three time slots 9:00AM, 11:15 AM and 1:30PM.
-Teams within a flight play each other at the end of which one or two teams move up or down the ladder based their win loss records.
+Each round, teams within a flight play each other, at the end of which one or two teams move up or down the ladder based on their win loss records.
 This reshuffling of the deck happens twice during the season and helps ensure that teams find their best competitive niche.
 At season end, a winner and bragging rights are determined for each flight.

 If you are interested in being on a flight team, let us know and we will do our best to accommodate this.
 Spares are always needed and if you are interested, we will place you on the spares list.

 On Monday’s, a lunch is served at nominal cost by our own members.
 This has become a very popular weekly event.